FahimSoltani174/FigmaClone/README.md

-# FigmaClone
+# EditingClone
-This is a really cool project I worked on with React (Next.js).
-It was my first experience with React.
+I had the opportunity to work on an exciting project using React (Next.js) called EditingClone.
+This was my first hands-on experience with React, and I found it to be an enjoyable and valuable learning opportunity.